MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [x] Often illiquid due to longer holding periods
 - [ ] Moderately liquid, with monthly redemptions

-> **Explanation:** Because LSVCCs invest in early-stage companies that are not publicly traded, they can be quite illiquid, and redemption restrictions/holding periods often apply.
+> **Explanation:**( Because LSVCCs invest in early-stage companies that are not publicly traded, they can be quite illiquid, and redemption restrictions/holding periods often apply.)

----

 ### Which term refers to the time frame during which LSVCC shares must be held to keep tax credit benefits?
 - [ ] Disclosure period